wavefrontHQ/docs/pages/doc/opentelemetry_tracing.md

         If you are a new user, and you are configuring your application to send data to Wavefront, use OpenTelemetry.
 If you run into issues when configuring Wavefront with OpenTelemetry, contact <a href="wavefront_support_feedback.html#support">Wavefront Technical Support</a> for help.
       </li>
       <li>
-        If your application is already using OpenTracing, continue using OpenTracing until it is completely deprecated.
-See <a href="tracing_instrumenting_frameworks.html">Instrumenting Your App for Tracing</a> to send traces to Wavefront when using OpenTracing.
+        If your application is already using OpenTracing, continue using OpenTracing.
+See <a href="thttps://opentelemetry.io/docs/reference/specification/compatibility/opentracing/">OpenTracing Compatibility</a> for guidance on transition from OpenTracing to OpenTelemetry.
       </li>

     </ul>